-He was staff captain in the IRA during the war of Independence and he held a roving commission as an organiser for Michael Collins.
+He was staff captain in the IRA during the War of Independence and he held a roving commission as an organiser for Michael Collins.

 At the request of Sean Treacy, he was attached to the 3rd Tipperary Brigade and.
 He took part in the attack of Hollyford barracks (10-11 May 1920) and was wounded during an attack on Rear Cross Barracks (11th.
 July).

 While serving in Co.
-Kilkenny he was captured and imprisoned under the name of Bernard Stewart (in spite of torture he refused to reveal his identity).
+Kilkenny, he was captured and imprisoned under the name of Bernard Stewart (in spite of torture he refused to reveal his identity).
 He escaped in February 1921 and took command of the 2nd.
 Southern Division.

 O' Malley was the first Divisional Commander to reject the Treaty and repudiate the Provisional government.
 He raided Clonmel barracks on 26th Feb 1922 and this provoked a protest from the British to the Provisional Government.

 He was O/C, HQ Section of the garrison at the Four Courts, which was occupied on February 14th, 1922 and he remained in the building after the bombardment by the Provisional Government on 28th.
 June.
-He was one of the last to leave and while there triggered off an explosion which destroyed the Public Records Office.
+He was one of the last to leave and while there triggered off an explosion that destroyed the Public Records Office.
 He was captured and almost immediately escaped.
 The civil war spread and he took part in a raid on Enniscorthy Castle.

 As a member of the IRA Executive and O/C of the Northern and Eastern areas, he was appointed to the Army Council (16th October 1922) and became Chief of staff of the Irregulars.

-In November 1922, during a raid on a house in Aylesbury Road, Dublin he was wounded, captured and sent to Mountjoy Jail where he remained under sentence of death until July 1924.
+In November 1922, during a raid on a house in Aylesbury Road, Dublin he was wounded, captured, and sent to Mountjoy Jail where he remained under sentence of death until July 1924.
 He undertook a 41-day hunger strike in 1923 and was returned as a Sinn Fein TD for North Dublin.
 He refused to take his Dail seat, as the Oath of Allegiance to the British Crown was still mandatory.
 Under medical advice that he would lose his walk, he was released in 1924.

 He recovered his health and spent two years in Spain where he was in contact with the Basque separatist movement.
 He came back to Ireland in 1927 and decided against resuming his medical studies.
 He traveled instead to the USA and while there, raised money for the newly established newspaper "The Irish Press".

-He traveled for a while throughout California, New Mexico and Mexico.
+He traveled for a while throughout California, New Mexico, and Mexico.
 He settled for some time in Taos, New Mexico where he lived with an American family.
 While there he wrote some poetry and drafted the early editions of "On Another Mans Wound" and "The Singing Flame".
 He was Irish Representative at the Chicago World Fair in 1933.
 He later moved to New York where he got married.

-He returned to Ireland in 1935 and divided his time between his homes in Burrishoole Lodge, Newport, Co.Mayo and Dublin.
+He returned to Ireland in 1935 and divided his time between his homes in Burrishoole Lodge, Newport, Co.Mayo, and Dublin.
 He was elected to the Irish Academy of Letters in 1947.

 He died in Howth, Co.
-Dublin in March, 1957 and was buried at Glasnevin Cemetery.
+Dublin in March 1957 and was buried at Glasnevin Cemetery.
 He was given a full state funeral with full military honours.
-The funeral was attended by then President, Sean T. O Ceallaigh and by the Taoiseach, Eamon De Valera.
+The funeral was attended by then-President, Sean T. O Ceallaigh and by the Taoiseach, Eamon De Valera.

-"On Another Mans Wound", his account of the period from 1916 to the end of the war of Independence was published in London in 1933 and it was serialised in "The Irish Press".
+"On Another Mans Wound", his account of the period from 1916 to the end of the war of Independence was published in London in 1933 and it was serialized in "The Irish Press".
 His sequel "The Singing Flame", dealing with the Civil War period was published in 1978 from a manuscript in the library of UCD.